 Ironcast joins the list of games making the jump from PC to Nintendo Switch.
 Developed by Dreadbit and published by Ripstone Games, Ironcast is a roguelike, mission-based, puzzle strategy game with permadeath.
 If that sounds like a mouthful cocktail of game types to you, then you would be correct.

-Part of the allure of Ironcast is the possibility of making long and ridiculous node chains in order to fill up a reservoir and gain experience points.
-While not a novel idea, it feels very satisfying to twist connections around in order to maximize the amount of connected nodes.
+Part of the allure of Ironcast is the possibility of making long and ridiculous node chains to fill up a reservoir and gain experience points.
+While not a novel idea, it feels very satisfying to twist connections around to maximize the number of connected nodes.
 The game quickly evolves from a simple matching game to a game of match optimization, planning out the best way to get as many nodes as possible.
-And when a special piece appears that allows you to connect another node color with your current one, it gets even easier to almost wipe the board clean.
+And when a particular piece appears that allows you to connect another node color with your current one, it gets even easier to wipe the board clean.

 Remember the “mission-based” part of the description?
 Ironcast operates through a series of missions with differing requirements.
-Some missions require you to survive a certain number of turns, while some simply require you to eliminate enemies.
+Some missions require you to survive a certain number of turns, while some only need you to eliminate enemies.
 Regardless of whichever one you choose, you must always keep your Ironcast alive.
-Be savvy with your node matching and stick to either an aggressive or defensive play style.
-Lose all of your Ironcast’s hull points and you will quickly meet the game’s permadeath face.
+Be savvy with your node matching and stick to either an aggressive or defensive playstyle.
+Lose all of your Ironcast’s hull points, and you will quickly meet the game’s permadeath face.
 Play well and you might just meet the game’s villains.

-And even though permadeath is a thing in this game, campaign closures are really a blessing rather than a curse.
+And even though permadeath is a thing in this game, campaign closures are indeed a blessing rather than a curse.
 At the end of your run, all of the experience points you gained are tallied up and turned into commendation marks.
 These marks unlock various things such as more commanders, different Ironcasts, various abilities, augmentations, and boosters.
-Gain enough experience and you’ll be rather buffed up for more serious challenges pretty soon.
+Gain enough experience and you’ll be slightly buffed up for more challenges pretty soon.

 Note: Ripstone Games provided a copy for review purposes.